julienharbulot/julienharbulot/README.md

 # Julien Harbulot

-Senior software engineer building distributed systems and blockchain infrastructure in Go and Python.
+Senior software engineer building distributed systems and blockchain infrastructure in Go, Python and Typescript.

 Most recently at SSV Labs, I took over technical ownership of an in-progress Exporter v2 implementation and drove its stabilization, release, and continued